TN 28 (11-24)

 Close out any existing protective filing date for EXR per DI 13050.015 and GN 00204.012.
 As noted in DI 13050.015C.2.d., a protective filing date for EXR also serves as protective filing for a new initial claim.

-Include in the “Remarks” section of the initial claim application that will be signed by the individual that he or she has elected to file a new claim instead of EXR.
+Include in the “Remarks” section of the initial claim application that will be signed by the individual that they have elected to file a new claim instead of EXR.
 This documentation establishes that the individual was provided the opportunity to request EXR.
 This statement should:

-• Indicate the individual was advised he/she could request EXR, and
+• Indicate the individual was advised they could request EXR, and

 • Has chosen to instead file a new initial claim, and